Using HTTP cookies

 document.cookie = "yummy_cookie=choco"; document.cookie = "tasty_cookie=strawberry"; console.log(document.cookie); // logs "yummy_cookie=choco; tasty_cookie=strawberry"

 Note: When you store information in cookies, keep in mind that all cookie values are visible to, and can be changed by, the end user.
 Depending on the application, you may want to use an opaque identifier that the server looks up, or investigate alternative authentication/confidentiality mechanisms such as JSON Web Tokens.

 - Cookies that are used for sensitive information (such as indicating authentication) should have a short lifetime, with the

 SameSiteattribute set to

-A third party server can build up a profile of a user's browsing history and habits based on cookies sent to it by the same browser when accessing multiple sites.
+A third-party server can create a profile of a user's browsing history and habits based on cookies sent to it by the same browser when accessing multiple sites.
 Firefox, by default, blocks third-party cookies that are known to contain trackers.
 Third-party cookies (or just tracking cookies) may also be blocked by other browser settings or extensions.
-Cookie blocking can cause some third-party components (such as social media widgets) to not function as intended.
+Cookie blocking can cause some third-party components (such as social media widgets) not to function as intended.

 - The General Data Privacy Regulation (GDPR) in the European Union

 - The ePrivacy Directive in the EU

 - The California Consumer Privacy Act